6.3.2 Tax file numbers & taxation information

 Privacy Act 1988 section 13, section 17, section 18

 The child support legislation specifically refers to taxation information.
 For example, child support assessments are based on taxable income as assessed by the ATO, and the Registrar can collect debts by intercepting a tax refund.
-DHS also uses taxation information more generally for purposes related to the assessment, collection and enforcement of child support.
+Services Australia also uses taxation information more generally for purposes related to the assessment, collection and enforcement of child support.

 Authority to use taxation information